ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 ## Before you begin

-Before you start, see [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli/) to learn how to use the CLI to install the mesh agents into your Kubernetes cluster and to create default resources to discover the demo service that gets deployed.
+Before you start, see [Deploy your agents with the Axway CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli/) to learn how to use the CLI to install the mesh agents into your Kubernetes cluster and to create default resources to discover the demo service that gets deployed.

-This page references the resources created from the [Deploy your agents with the Amplify CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli/) procedure.
+This page references the resources created from the [Deploy your agents with the Axway CLI](/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli/) procedure.

 ## Prerequisites

-These prerequisites are required by the Amplify Central CLI, which you will use to configure the Istio discovery agents.
+These prerequisites are required by the Axway Central CLI, which you will use to configure the Istio discovery agents.

 * Node.js >= 10.13.0 and <= 12.14.1
-* Minimum Amplify Central CLI version: 0.17.0
+* Minimum Axway Central CLI version: 1.0.0 OR Minimum Amplify Central CLI version: 0.17.0

-For more information, see [Install Amplify Central CLI](/docs/central/cli_central/cli_install/).
+For more information, see [Install Axway Central CLI](/docs/central/cli_central/cli_install/).

 ## Overview